quixio/quix-streams/README.md

 - Support for many serialization formats, including JSON (and Quix-specific).
 - Support for stateful operations using RocksDB.
 - Support for aggregations over tumbling and hopping time windows.
-- "At-least-once" Kafka processing guarantees.
+- "At-least-once" and "exactly-once" Kafka processing guarantees.
 - Designed to run and scale resiliently via container orchestration (like Kubernetes).
 - Easily runs locally and in Jupyter Notebook for convenient development and debugging.
 - Seamless integration with the fully managed [Quix Cloud](https://quix.io/product) platform.